|

 Date: October 27, 2007

-This spacious 2-story, 2-bedroom + loft features a double-high ceiling in the living room, creating an open, harmonious environment for reflection and creativity.
+Michelle Kaufmann Designs is one of the hottest companies in the modernist prefab world today.
+Right on the heels of the mkLotus comes the announcement of the mkLoft: This spacious 2-story, 2-bedroom + loft features a double-high ceiling in the living room, creating an open, harmonious environment for reflection and creativity.
 The Good Human was impressed: She has done it again - come out with another stunning example of what a modern prefab can be.
 Inhabitat noted the low price of the homes: Depending on volume and finishes, the typical mkLoft ranges from $130 to $140/sf.
-This does not include the cost of land nor the permit approval process. style: modern
+This does not include the cost of land nor the permit approval process. model: mkLoft

 price: ~$500,000 (~$135/sf)